ni/measurement-plugin-python/README.md

 - `sample_measurement`: Performs a loopback measurement with various data types.
 - `nidaqmx_analog_input`: Performs a finite analog input measurement with NI-DAQmx.
 - `nidcpower_source_dc_voltage`: Sources and measures a DC voltage with an NI SMU.
-Provides a Measurement UI
-- `nidcpower_source_dc_voltage_with_labview_ui`: Sources and measures a DC voltage with an NI SMU.
-Provides a LabVIEW UI
+Provides a Measurement UI and a LabVIEW UI
 - `nidmm_measurement`: Performs a measurement using an NI DMM.
 - `nifgen_standard_function`: Generates a standard function waveform using an NI waveform generator.
 - `niscope_acquire_waveform`: Acquires a waveform using an NI oscilloscope.